 Mushrooms need fresh air to breathe so the loose attachment of the humidity tent is an intentional part of the design.

+The formation of Mushroom pins can take up to 10 weeks to begin growing.
 Mushroom mycelium is a living organism and therefore can be slightly unpredictable.
 The approximate timelines we provide can sometimes be defied by the mycelium.
 Keep misting twice a day and the mushrooms will make an appearance when they’re ready.

 The yellow liquid which can be present in the mycelium blocks is metabolites produced by the mycelium and are of no cause for concern.